 As I mentioned when I posted the winning entry, we as a jury had a hard time coming to an agreement.
 As a group, we all had different ideas, but one juror in particular, Agnete Enga, viewed the issue from a different perspective than some of the rest of us.
 Just to give a little background, Agnete was the only female on our jury and was also the only one of us who probably wouldn’t consider herself to be a “cycling enthusiast”.
 Agnete also happens to be a very talented, award winning senior industrial designer at Smart Design in New York.
 In addition to providing a fresh perspective, she really put a lot of thought and effort in the competition (which I greatly appreciate by the way).

 Before we each made our individual top 10 lists, which I used to narrow down to the six finalists, Agnete wrote something to help the rest of us on the jury understand her thought process.
 I think that her “Who, Where, What” document is really great, so with her permission, I want to share it with all of you.
-Most of you will probably agree that Agnete makes some really good points that bicycle designers (as well as marketing folks, retailers, etc.) should consider as they try to reach out to the majority of the population who currently never ride a bike at all.
+You will probably agree that Agnete makes some really good points that bicycle designers (as well as marketing folks, retailers, etc.) should consider as they try to reach out to the majority of the population who currently never ride a bike at all.
 Read what Agnete had to say below, and let me know if you have additional thoughts on the subject to share.

 I think we all agree upon that the goal of the competition is not a bike for a sport fanatic.
 How do you get a person that doesn’t necessarily like to bike – to bike?
 I doubt that we can come up with one bike that will appeal to every non-biking person, but here are a couple of things to keep in mind when thinking about who the non-biker potentially is: